miguelgrinberg/climax/README.md

 `@climax.argument` and `@climax.option` decorators are equivalent, so they can be used according to your preference.

+### Password Prompts

+Argparse does not provide any facility to enter passwords securely.
+Since this is a common need of scripts, climax includes a custom argparse action that adds this functionality.

+    import climax

+    @climax.command()
+    @climax.argument('--username', '-u', help='your username')
+    @climax.argument('--password', '-p', action=climax.PasswordPrompt,
+                     help='prompt for your password')
+    def login(username, password):
+        """Login example."""
+        print(username, password)

+    if __name__ == '__main__':
+        login()

+When you run this script, the `getpass` function from the Python standard library is invoked to prompt for the password without echoing what you type:

+    $ python login.py -u john -p
+    Password:

 ### Contexts

 In the command group example above, there is a function associated with the